turbulent/lorco/README.md

 - `npm run build -- --lang=css`

-Available language are: Scss, Less, Css, Json, JS
+Available languages are: Scss, Less, Css, Json, JS

 We can also use both: